 - Counsels her clients on employee issues such as hiring and termination, disability and medical leave, use of social media, internal complaints, overtime and classification issues, union disputes and non-competition agreements;

 - Drafts and revises employment agreements, personnel policies, communications and internal trainings; and

 - Presents and trains on topics such as employment law basics, managing sick and injured employees, sexual harassment, internal investigations, Department of Labor audits, legislative and regulatory changes and emerging employment law trends.

 Ms. Batista serves on the Board of the Southeastern Pennsylvania Chapter of the Society of Human Resources Management where she plans the programming and presents on employment law topics.
-In 2017, Ms. Batista was selected by SuperLawyers to the 2017 Pennsylvania Rising Stars list.
+In 2017 and 2018, Ms. Batista was selected by SuperLawyers to the 2017 and 2018 Pennsylvania Rising Stars list.